Necessity (criminal law): Denmark and Norway

 Emergency law/right (nødret, nødrett) is the equivalent of necessity in Denmark and Norway.
 It is considered related to but separate from self-defence.
 Common legal examples of necessity includes: breaking windows and other objects in order to escape a fire, commandeering a vehicle to serve as an emergency ambulance, ignoring traffic rules while rushing a dying patient to a hospital, and even killing a person who poses an immediate threat to several other people not including yourself.
 In the last case self-defense laws are not enough, but the case is covered by nødret.
 Nødret can only be invoked though when no other option is available.

 English law

 Except for a few statutory exemptions and in some medical cases there is no corresponding defense in English law for murder.

 Singapore

 Necessity is a defence per the Penal Code.

 This requires lack of criminal intent, good faith (due care and attention), and the goal of preventing harm.
 The harm must be sufficiently serious and imminent to justify or excuse the act.

-Switzerland

-In two separate cases in 2020, climate activists were not convicted of trespassing and damaging property after holding unauthorized demonstrations in Crédit Suisse branches due to pleading a necessity defense in the face of a climate emergency.